FunkinCrew/Funkin/USER-README.txt

     Characters also now support portraits.
     If your character has a portrait drag it in and rename it to your character name + '-portrait'
+    They also support custom death sprites.
+    If your character is based on pixel bf: drag in the death png + xml rename to '(character name)-dead'
+    If it is based on bf: Great!
+Everything is already done for custom death!
     To apply these characters:
     Open a song
     Hit the '7' key